How we work together

 If something unusual crops up, she flags it.

-Then she gets on with running her business.
+Then she gets on with running her business, without needing to think about keeping on top of the numbers.

 I handle the day-to-day bookkeeping, keep everything up to date, and make sure all tax and MTD obligations are met.